SeaGL/seagl.github.io/get_involved.md

 ## Volunteer for SeaGL

-SeaGL organization for 2022 has kicked off!
+Organization for SeaGL 2023 has kicked off!

-2022 marks our 10th year as a volunteer run FLOSS conference.
+2023 marks our 11th year as an all-volunteer staffed FLOSS conference.
-With two virtual conferences under our belt, we hope to round out our first decade with an in-person experience in Seattle in a hybrid setting.
+With three virtual events under our belt, the plan is to begin our second decade with a return to an in-person experience in Seattle.
+However, to maintain the remote participants who have joined us, we will be pushing for a hybrid setting.
-Would you like to help us build out that community experience?
+Would you like to lend a beak or wing to the effort?

-Please email us at {{ site.custom.a.email.participate }} or hop into our [Matrix channel](https://matrix.to/#/#SeaGL:seagl.org "Link directly to SeaGL Matrix channel") or into the [#SeaGL IRC channel](https://irc.seagl.org/ "Web gateway to join IRC") Libera.chat if you would like to help.
+Please email us at {{ site.custom.a.email.participate }} or hop into our [Matrix channel](https://matrix.to/#/#SeaGL:seagl.org "Link directly to SeaGL Matrix channel") or the [#SeaGL IRC channel](https://irc.seagl.org/ "Web gateway to join IRC") on Libera.chat and say hi!

-Let us know you'd like to help out and we'll send you an invitation to join our organizing meetings every other Tuesday at 18:00 Pacific Time (UTC-7).
+Let us know you'd like to help out and we'll send an invitation to our bi-monthly organizing meetings.

 ## Staff Committees